 Fresno Grizzlies Game Notes at Modesto

 The Grizzlies and Nuts continue their six-game series tonight.
 First pitch is scheduled for 7:05 pm PT from John Thurman Field.
-Grizzlies RHP McCade Brown and Nuts RHP Jimmy Kingsbury are the probable starters.
+Grizzlies RHP Brayan Castillo and Nuts RHP Jordan Jackson are the probable starters.
+I have attached the roster/game notes.

 MODESTO MINI FACTS: The Fresno Grizzlies and Modesto Nuts (Seattle Mariners Single-A affiliate) continue their six-game series tonight at John Thurman Field.
 This is the second series between the clubs in 2022 and the first meeting in Modesto.
 Last season, the Grizzlies won 11 of their 19 matchups against the Nuts, but went 6-6 at Chukchansi Park.
 In 2021, the squads became part of the same league for the first time since 1988.
 At that time, Modesto was affiliated with the Athletics and were named the A's while the Grizzlies were known as the Fresno Suns and were independent.
 Now, the Nuts are associated with the Seattle Mariners organization (affiliated with the Colorado Rockies prior to Mariners) while the Grizzlies are partnered with the Rockies.
 The two cities are 96 miles away from one another if you drive by car, following the CA 99 route.
 Fresno and Modesto are one hour and 32 minutes apart, if you drive non-stop.
 The halfway point between both cities is Planada, California.